APM Competence Framework Skills Every Project Manager Needs in 2026

 2. Stakeholder Engagement

-Stakeholders are not chores; they are actual people.
-Establish trust early on.
-Be honest about your progress.
-Clearly define your expectations.
-Keep track of shared tool approvals.
-Silence does not imply consent.
-Strong relationships are maintained, misunderstandings are avoided, and stakeholder demands are met by frequent check-in calls and prompt feedback loops.
+Moreover, keep track of shared tool approvals.
+Understand that silence does not imply consent.
+In general, strong relationships are maintained, and misunderstandings are avoided.
+Also, stakeholder demands are met by frequent check-in calls and prompt feedback loops.

 3. Planning & Scheduling